 The WCB issues payments to you for allowable medical and travel expenses.

-The WCB continues to pay your wage-loss benefits every two weeks until you are back to work.
+The WCB continues to pay your earnings loss benefits usually every two weeks until you are back at work.

 The WCB continues to pay your care provider for their services.